SourceForge

-SourceForge is a web service founded by Tony Guntharp, Uriah Welcome, Tim Perdue, and Drew Streib in November 1999.
-SourceForge provides a centralized software discovery platform, including an online platform for managing and hosting open-source software projects, and a directory for comparing and reviewing B2B software that lists over 104,500 business software titles.
+SourceForge is a web service that provides a centralized software discovery platform, including an online platform for managing and hosting open-source software projects, and a directory for comparing and reviewing B2B software that lists over 104,500 business software titles.
 It provides source code repository hosting, bug tracking, mirroring of downloads for load balancing, a wiki for documentation, developer and user mailing lists, user-support forums, user-written reviews and ratings, a news bulletin, micro-blog for publishing project updates, and other features.

-SourceForge was one of the first to offer this service free of charge to open-source projects.
+Sourceforge was founded by Tony Guntharp, Uriah Welcome, Tim Perdue, and Drew Streib in November 1999.
+It was one of the first to offer this service free of charge to open-source projects.
 Since 2012, the website has run on Apache Allura software.
 SourceForge offers free hosting and free access to tools for developers of free and open-source software.

 As of September 2020, the SourceForge repository claimed to host more than 502,000 projects and had more than 3.7 million registered users.